illy-olga/Tools-CTI-OSINT/Dark Web/DarkWebTools.md

 # Dark Web

+Tools to search for information on the dark web, including leaked data, illegal sales, or cybercriminal forums.

 | Name               | URL Tool                                        | Supported Types                          |
 |--------------------|-------------------------------------------------|------------------------------------------|
 | Ahmia  | [Ahmia.fi](https://ahmia.fi) | Search engine for .onion sites on the dark web               |